 Now, I am learning to live a normal life with chronic pains, tiny bladder and a sense of humour blacker than coal.
 I have become a certified mindfulness instructor, I managed to get a dream job and I am finally able to make plans for the future.
 One of those plans is to work with my husband’s company making adventures possible for even more people.

 Disclaimer: I give a lot of advice, ask any of my friends (or my husband – poor guy).
-Sometimes I might openly disagree with even your therapist about what is good for you.
-I advise you not to pay attention, as I am professionally qualified only to advice you on how to run your business, not your health or your life.
-But if you do read something that you like here, and follow my path – you do it because you choose to and you are fully responsible of whatever happens then.
+Sometimes I might openly disagree with even your doctor about what is good for you.
+I advise you not to pay attention, as I am professionally qualified only to advise you on how to run your business, not your health or your life.
+But if you do read something that you like here, and follow my path – you do it because you choose to and you are fully responsible for whatever happens then.
 Even in the accidental case of feeling good about it.